-A workforce member, contract workforce member, volunteer, or agent of Northern Lakes CMHA or of a contracted provider who witnesses or receives a report of the abuse or neglect of a recipient shall do all of the following:
+An employee, contract employee, volunteer, or agent of Northern Lakes CMHA or of a contracted provider who witnesses or receives a report of the abuse or neglect of a recipient shall do all of the following:

 - 1. Whenever possible, safeguard the recipient from continuing abuse and/or neglect by providing appropriate medical care, comfort, and support to the recipient; and - 2.
-Immediately report the incident to the workforce member or volunteer's supervisor unless either the supervisor is unavailable or the workforce member has reason to believe that the supervisor has abused or neglected the recipient, in which case the workforce member or volunteer shall, if possible, report to another administrator; and

-3. Immediately report to the appropriate investigative offices or agencies as follows (\Note: reports may be required to be made simultaneously - refer to ATTACHMENT A, ABUSE/NEGLECT REPORTING REQUIREMENTS FLOWCHART):
+Immediately report the incident to the employee or volunteer's supervisor unless either the supervisor is unavailable or the employee has reason to believe that the supervisor has abused or neglected the recipient, in which case the employee or volunteer shall, if possible, report to another administrator; and - 3.
+Immediately report to the appropriate investigative offices or agencies as follows (Note: reports may be required to be made simultaneously refer to ATTACHMENT A, ABUSE/NEGLECT REPORTING REQUIREMENTS FLOWCHART):